Wine Tradition of Italy’s Alto Adige

 The New Italian Wine Region

 Wines produced in Alto Adige are known to mix Northern European logic with Southern European zing.
-Therefore, rich, Tuscan-style red wines, as well as delicate, Germanic white and rich wines, are graciously available to wine enthusiasts.
+Therefore, rich, Tuscan-style red wines, as well as delicate, Germanic white wines, are graciously available to wine enthusiasts.

 Italian Wine Region